misiektoja/instagram_monitor/docs/setup-and-first-run.md

 The configuration and dotenv destinations are checked before the first question, so an unwritable path or a directory given by mistake is reported straight away rather than after you have answered everything.

-For a local install, the wizard can check the setup and start monitoring immediately.
+After saving, the wizard offers the Doctor checks.
+For a local install it then offers to start monitoring once those checks passed.
 In a container, it prints the next Docker or Docker Compose commands to run.

 Use the tab that matches how you installed the tool.
 Copy and run only the commands in that tab.